johnpaulsolo/one-page-challenge/README.md

   · The navigation bar should stop sliding to the right if the last link is already fully shown.
 Conversely, the navigation bar should stop sliding to the right if the “Home” link is back to its initial position.

-  · Feel free to use any image of your choice.
+  · Feel free to use icons and images of your choice.

   · (Optional but highly recommended) Host the page in any tool/service that you would prefer.